 Genetically Modified Foods:

 11. Catch up on reading or math skills.
 If your child is a struggling reader, this is the perfect opportunity to provide the extra instruction needed for success.
 According to NAEP scores, over 70% of all eighth graders struggle with reading comprehension and about 10% struggle with fluency.
 It is estimated that only 3-5% can read at a deeper level.
-Reading aloud will really help with this (see tip #2!), but providing additional instruction will also help your child make significant gains.
+Reading aloud will really help with this (Check out this post!), but providing additional instruction will also help your child make significant gains.
 I love All About Reading for this.
 (Click here for my honest review of the program.)
 Have your child take a placement test to find out where to get started, then commit to 20 minutes a day for improvement in reading.
 The curriculum is very user friendly and no prior teaching experience is necessary.
 Another great option that is far less expensive is The Ordinary Parent’s Guide to Teaching Reading.

 For students who struggle with math, Math Mammoth has some wonderful downloadable work texts to boost them along.
 They’re reasonably priced and well worth the investment to keep your child moving forward.